openstack/project-team-guide/doc/source/cross-project.rst

 Sub Cross-Project Meetings
 --------------------------

-Some cross-project initiatives don't involve all projects under the big tent.
+Some cross-project initiatives don't involve all official OpenStack projects.
 Some may also take more than a couple of meetings to discuss.
 For these initiatives it's recommended to break out into a group with all involved projects' `Cross-Project Spec Liaisons`_, and iterate together through